Banana Gingerbread Loaf

 Karlynn’s Recipe Notes

-• Total Time: Making this gingerbread loaf will take you approximately 70 minutes from start to finish.
+• Total Time: You’ll have this treat on the table in about 70 minutes from start to finish.

-• Tools Needed: For this recipe, you’ll need two loaf pans, a hand mixer and large bowl or a stand mixer, a medium bowl, and a cooling rack.
+• Tools Needed: You will need two loaf pans, a hand mixer, a large bowl or stand mixer, a whisk, a medium bowl, and a cooling rack.

 Two chocolate loaves on parchment paper sit on a wooden board, surrounded by festive Christmas decorations, including a Santa figurine in a sleigh, a Christmas tree, ornaments, and a reindeer figure.